Celtic House Venture Partners

 Venture Round in 2010

-PixStream is a technology company based in Waterloo, Ontario, that specializes in developing video networking solutions.
-Founded in 1996 by Marc Morin and Brad Siim, the company creates systems that adapt television signals to various network types.
-Its offerings include complete video head-ends that facilitate the efficient transport of high-quality video and audio over broadband networks.
-By optimizing bandwidth, PixStream enables service providers to deliver innovative video services and applications, thereby enhancing the user experience.
+PixStream is a technology company based in Waterloo, Ontario, specializing in video networking solutions.
+Founded in 1996 by Marc Morin and Brad Siim, the company develops systems that adapt television signals for various network types.
+Its offerings include complete video head-ends that enable service providers to deliver converged services over existing infrastructures.
+By optimizing bandwidth, PixStream's technology allows for the efficient transport of high-quality video and audio over broadband networks, facilitating the introduction of advanced video services and applications for customers.

 Avvasi